enyia21/babysitter_app/notes.md

     6. Appointment_children
     7. Review
 5. Gem files to install
-    1. Bcypt to allow for has_secure_password
+    1. Bcypt - allow for has_secure_password
+    2. faker - allows for fake data to be generated to seed the database and test its connections
+6. Generate Seed Data
+    1. Install 'faker' gem
+    2. Code out fake date for parents, children, appointments, admins, etc.